Risingson/eveeyedocs/docs/ui/settings.md

 #### Shortest/Secure/Insecure Route
 Set your preferred travel security.
 This should match your ingame setting.
 #### Avoid Edencom/Triglavian Systems
-Set this to try to avoid routing via Edencom and/or Triglavian solarsystems.
-This works differently than ingame though.
+Set this to <!--try to--> avoid routing via Edencom and/or Triglavian solarsystems. <!--This works differently than ingame though.
 If you use those settings ingame the EVE client will not find a route if you cannot get somewhere without crossing Edencom or Triglavian systems.
-Eveeye will try to find a route where you cross them least.
+Eveeye will try to find a route where you cross them least.-->
 #### Avoid Systems
 Avoid systems you set avoided by clicking it and choosing "Avoid System" in the solarsystem menu shown (that option is only there while [Client Sync](https://eveeye.readthedocs.io/en/latest/sync/client-synchronisation/) is activated).
 This should match your ingame setting since setting a system avoided in Eveeye does not set it avoided ingame and vice versa.
-Systems in your avoidance list get avoided strictly.
 #### Avoidance List
 Systems you set avoided are listed here.
 Clicking the system will let you remove it from the list.